 - Responses to any request from the ID or the other party to the proceeding

-All documents should be submitted in the form of an attached document to the email, with the exception of short applications which can be written within the body of the email.
+All documents should be submitted in the form of an attached document to the email, except for short applications which can be written within the body of the email.
+The ID does not accept hyperlinks unless the content of the hyperlinked document is included.

 Documents that the ID will not send by email